Kai Ryssdal

 Kai Ryssdal (/ˈkaɪ ˈrɪzdɑːl/; born October 8, 1963) is an American radio journalist and the host of Marketplace, a business program that airs weekdays on U.S. public radio stations.
-He also co-hosts the spinoff podcast Make Me Smart with Kimberly Adams.
+He is also a former co-host of the spinoff podcast Make Me Smart with Kimberly Adams.

 Marketplace is produced and distributed by American Public Media.
 Ryssdal took over in August 2005, replacing David Brown.
 Before hosting Marketplace, he was host of the Marketplace Morning Report, a seven-minute business roundup, as well as the weekend program Marketplace Money.

 Early life and education

 Ryssdal is from Briarcliff Manor, New York.
 His surname is Norwegian, as his father was born in Norway.
 He spent several years of his childhood in England and Denmark before moving back to the United States at age eight, living in Westchester County, New York.
 He graduated from Emory University with a Bachelor of Arts degree in history in 1985.
 Ryssdal received his Master of Arts in National Security Studies from Georgetown University in 1993.